akuklev/akuklev/what-are-dependent-types.md

 § Type-level programming
 ------------------------

-Now let's turn our attention to the function 'print formatted' `printf(string template, ...)`.
+Now let's turn our attention to the function `printf()`.
 In the example above, it was used to print “Hello, world!” and “Hello, {name}!”:
 ```c
 printf( "Hello, world!" );
 ...
 printf( "Hello, %s!", argv[0] );
 ```

-This function has a variable number of arguments depending on the first argument `template`.
+The function “print formatted” `printf(string template, ...)` has a variable number of arguments depending on the first argument `template`.
 If `template` contains no %-patterns, `printf` has no additional arguments.
 If it has a single `%s`, as in our example, it has an additional argument of type `string`.
 The pattern `%d` would require an integer argument, and `%f` a `float`.
 The number of %-patterns in the template determines how many additional arguments are required.

 In a sufficiently powerful dependently typed language, we can write down a precise signature for such a function:
 ```c